ladybug-tools/hb-energy-primer/text/components/Model_to_OSM.md

 * ##### jsons
 The file paths to the honeybee JSON files that describe the Model and SimulationParameter.
 These will be translated to an OpenStudio model.
 * ##### osw
-File path to the OpenStudio Workflow JSON on this machine.
-This workflow is executed using the OpenStudio command line interface (CLI) and it includes measures to translate the Honeybee model JSON as well as any other connected measures_.
+File path to the OpenStudio Workflow JSON on this machine (if necessary for simulation).
+This workflow is executed using the OpenStudio command line interface (CLI) and it includes any connected measures_.
+Will be None if no OSW is needed for the simulation.
 * ##### osm
 The file path to the OpenStudio Model (OSM) that has been generated on this computer.
 * ##### idf